Aoomle/100-days-of-code/README.md

 **Today's Progress**: Reviewed day 2 code.
  Getting started with Xcode Docs,bunit testing and Test Driven development

-**Thoughts:**  I am getting hang to these new concepts.
+**Thoughts:**  I am getting the hang of these new concepts.
 I never thought I would use Unit testing in my life.
 But raywenderlich change everything.
 I am so happy I’m using unit testing..

 **Link to work:** [Bullseye App v0.1.2](https://github.com/Aoomle/Day3CodingInSwift)